 The term “heir” is often used when someone dies without a will.
 When that happens, the estate administrator tries to find who rightfully inherits the property.

 A “beneficiary” is a person or an organization who receives money or property by being specifically named in your will or trust.
-Beneficiaries can include charities, descendants or close friends, even places of worship.
+Beneficiaries can include charities, descendants or close friends, and even places of worship.

 If you leave a will, beneficiaries often have more rights to whatever assets remain after probate.
 If you don’t leave a will, the assets go to the first heir in line, and the process continues until a living blood relative is found.
 Keep in mind that rules may vary depending on the jurisdiction.

 Trusts can help ensure the people you want to get your assets, in the form you want.
 Ensuring the transfer of your hard-earned assets to your heirs is a crucial part of a well-thought-out estate plan.
-Although it may be uncomfortable to have a conversation like this with your spouse, your children, and other possible heirs, it will enable them to ask questions and to clarify what your exact wishes are.
+Although it may be uncomfortable to have a conversation like this with your spouse, your children, and other possible heirs, it will enable them to ask questions and clarify what your exact wishes are.
 While the estate planning talk deals with sensitive issues, it will mean a smoother transition for your heirs after your death.